 Most children sustain scrapes and bruises on a regular basis, which is why differentiating between a minor bump on the head and a serious brain injury can be so challenging.
 Unlike adults, children usually lack to ability to assess the severity of their injuries and cannot adequately communicate the symptoms they feel.

 For young children and babies, spotting a brain injury can be especially difficult.
-If you suspect your child may have suffered a serious head injury, make sure you know what to do next.
+If you suspect your child may have suffered a serious head injury in Clearwater, Florida, make sure you know what to do next.

 Our skilled personal injury attorneys at Roman Austin Personal Injury Lawyers have worked on countless brain injury cases during our 60+ years of legal practice, and we know how to fight for your rights.